Moving New York Forward: A Look at EdTrust-New York’s Recent Impact

 hours of capacity building and advocacy training for 31 parent leaders

-Shaping a collection vision for equity in education
+Shaping a collective vision for equity in education

 reports, press statements, and press releases put out with coalition partners